-DistroKid Teams (now called Splits) allows artists to automatically split earnings from their releases to other DistroKid users.
+DistroKid Splits (previously called Splits) allows artists to automatically split earnings from their releases to other DistroKid users.
 Royalty splits can be a flat fee and/or a percentage.

 You are able to change split amounts or remove collaborators at any time and DistroKid will keep a history log of all of the royalty splits that have occurred for a song so that you can keep track of things.